bneedhamia/LunarClock/README.md

 Next steps: replace the obsolete stepper motor; try an opto-interruptor to initialize the wheel location; start sketching the to-be-laser-cut wheel and other parts.

+## Files
+* LunarClock.ino = the Arduino Sketch
+* BillOfMaterials.ods = the parts list
+* LunarClockDiary.odt = my project diary.
+All of the little details of the path from idea to reality (so far)
+* LICENSE = the project GPL2 license file
+* README.md = this file
+* XXXXX to add as I create them: fritzing diagram; mechanical notes; files for laser cutting.